-Maiale al latte is a traditional Italian milk-braised pork that’s so comforting and delicious.
+Maiale al latte is a traditional Italian milk-braised pork that's so comforting and delicious.
 The pork is incredibly tender and delicately flavorful.
-Plus it’s easy to make too!
-This recipe was created in partnership with the dairy farm families of New England.
+Plus it's easy to make too!

 While this milk braised pork is based on a traditional Italian recipe, I actually first had a similar dish in Spain many years ago.
 In fact, it's so many years ago I can't quite remember if it was pork or lamb.
 All I really remember was it was incredibly good.
 The meat was fall-apart tender and had such a great flavor.